dofera/dpm/README.md

 SDK
 -----
-As a community project, you are able to develop your own dpm package using our FlashDevelop module (available soon).
+As a community project, you can develop your own dpm package using our FlashDevelop module (available soon).

 Documentation
 -----